Kwevan/42-ranking/Readme.md

 <H3>Intra Applications</h3>

  <a href="https://profile.intra.42.fr/oauth/applications">Here</a> you can see all the 42 apps you gave a token access to and revoke the access if needed.

+<h3> Also </h3>

+The code is not maintained but the script continues to update the database.